-After a formal observation is conducted by your appraiser under the T-TESS evaluation system, your appraiser must conduct a post-observation conference with you within 10 working days.
+After your appraiser conducts a formal observation under the T-TESS evaluation system, your appraiser must conduct a post-observation conference with you within ten working days.

 UEA T-TESS Tip #3: Be prepared for your post-observation conference.
 It is a good idea to jot down your thoughts of the formal observation shortly after it occurs while it is fresh in your mind.
 Look over the sample appraiser conferencing questions so you know what you should expect from your appraiser.
 Provide input into your areas of strength and areas for improvement.
 The written report you receive can be revised based on the input you provide.